 Hey!
 I’m Ceryn.
-I’m originally from a little town called Stillwater in Oklahoma, spent the majority of my childhood in the Bay Area, and now enjoying everything there is in Los Angeles, but a country girl at heart.
+I’m originally from a little town called Stillwater in Oklahoma, spent the majority of my childhood in the Bay Area, and now live in Los Angeles, but a country girl at heart.

 Originally I wanted to focus writing about my travels only, since I travel extensively and would love to share my experiences and travel tips.
 I’ve been trying to write more about my life but never found the motivation to do so until recently.

 The events of the Route 91 country concert shooting in Las Vegas has forever changed me, and the way I look at my life now.